Category Archives: Queen Victoria’s Household

 Frederick “Fritz” Ponsonby. source: Wikipedia

 Henry’s son Fritz later played a prominent role in the Royal Household for over 40 years.
-He was first appointed Equerry to Queen Victoria in 1894, and then also Assistant Keeper of the Privy Purse and Assistant Private Secretary to The Queen in 1897.
-Following Queen Victoria’s death in 1901, he continued as Assistant Keeper of the Privy Purse and Assistant Private Secretary to King Edward VII until the King’s death in 1910.
-He then served King George V as Assistant Private Secretary from 1910-1914 and Keeper of the Privy Purse from 1914-1935.
+He was first appointed Equerry to Queen Victoria in 1894, and Assistant Keeper of the Privy Purse and Assistant Private Secretary to The Queen in 1897.
+Following Queen Victoria’s death in 1901, he continued as Assistant Keeper of the Privy Purse and Assistant Private Secretary to King Edward VII until the King died in 1910.
+He served King George V as Assistant Private Secretary from 1910-1914 and Keeper of the Privy Purse from 1914-1935.
 In addition, he was named Lieutenant Governor of Windsor Castle from 1928-1935.

-In February 1901, Fritz accompanied King Edward VII on a visit to the King’s elder sister (and Fritz’s godmother), the Dowager Empress Friedrich who was dying.
-The Empress, in a private meeting with Fritz, expressed her fear that her personal letters would fall into her son’s hands and asked Fritz to secretly take them back to England.
+In February 1901, Fritz accompanied King Edward VII on a visit to the King’s elder sister Vicky (and Fritz’s godmother), the Dowager German Empress Friedrich who was dying.
+In a private meeting with Fritz, Vicky expressed her fear that her personal letters would fall into her son’s hands and asked Fritz to secretly take them back to England.
 That evening, two large boxes were delivered to Fritz’s rooms, which he marked as “Books” and “China”, and they were returned to England with the rest of his luggage.
 He kept the letters safely locked away at his home for over 25 years.
 In 1928, he edited the letters and they were published as Letters of The Empress Frederick.

 A group photo at Osborne, May 1867.
 L-R: Mr Welsh; Mr Sahl; Sir John Cowell; Prince Leopold; Mr Legg; The Hon.
 Miss Macdonald; General Grey; Hon.
 Mrs Grey; Lady Caledon; Lady Churchill; Col. Henry Ponsonby; Hon.
 Mrs Ponsonby; Revd Mr Duckworth. source: Royal Collection Trust RCIN 2901665.

-Henry, accompanied by his wife, spent a year in Canada from 1862-1863, commanding a battalion of the Grenadier Guards which was stationed there during the American Civil War.
-Returning in 1863, he was elevated to Equerry in Ordinary to The Queen.
-His position put him in waiting for a month at a time, several times throughout the year.
-The rest of the time, he continued his ‘full time job’ with the Grenadier Guards, by now having reached the rank of Colonel.
+Henry, accompanied by his wife, spent a year in Canada from 1862-1863, commanding a battalion of the Grenadier Guards stationed there during the American Civil War.
+Returning in 1863, he was elevated to Equerry in Ordinary to The Queen, serving several months at a time during the year.
+The rest of the time, he continued his ‘full-time job’ with the Grenadier Guards, having reached the rank of Colonel.

 On April 8, 1870, Henry was appointed Private Secretary to The Queen, following the death of his wife’s grandfather, Sir Charles Grey.
 As was traditional for the Sovereign’s Private Secretary, Henry was provided with homes at the Queen’s various residences – apartments in the Norman Tower at Windsor Castle, apartments in St. James’s Palace in London, and Osborne Cottage on the grounds of Osborne House on the Isle of Wight.